sanniv0/Weather_Website/README.md

 Once `index.html` is open in your browser, you can:

 - Enter a city name in the input field.
-- Click the "Get Weather" button to fetch and display the current weather for that city.
+- Click the "Search" button to fetch and display the current weather for that city.
+- View the current temperature, weather conditions, and other relevant information.
+- "Use my location" to get the weather for your current location.

 ## File Structure